Our Investment Fraud and Stock Market Lawyers Will Help Investors Suffering a Loss from Excessive Use of Leverage and Margin Trading

 Investors are often encouraged to borrow against the assets in their accounts in order to purchase additional securities.
 This approach, known as “buying on margin,” comes with inherent risks to the investor.
 When investors use a margin account to buy securities, they are borrowing money from the brokerage firm to purchase the securities.
 An investor who purchases securities on margin is obligated to pay interest on any balance owed to the brokerage firm.
 Brokers and their firms often generate substantial profits from margin loans because they typically receive fees based upon the amount of their customers’ margin loans.

-Most investors are unaware of the level of risk associated with margin transactions.
+Most investors are unaware of the level of risk associated with margin trading.
 Before entering into a margin transaction, brokers have a duty to evaluate the investor’s ability to tolerate the financial risks and to make certain that the investor fully understands the risks involved.
 When a broker encourages the use of margin without taking these precautionary steps, the broker may be in violation of industry rules, including FINRA rules relating to communications with the public, and may be liable for any resulting financial losses.
+When the worst happens, our stock market loss attorneys are here to help you take legal action.

 The risks inherent in margin transactions are a result of the unpredictability and volatility of the stock market combined with the interest and costs associated with margin accounts.
 In order to generate profits on these transactions, the securities must perform well enough to cover the purchase price, brokerage commissions and all interest charged on the loan.
 While margin may be an effective tool for sophisticated investors capable of handling the financial risks, margin poses serious risks and is often inappropriate for the average retail investor.